Healthcare in Norfolk: Acute care

 Norfolk and Norwich University Hospitals NHS Foundation Trust is the largest provider.
+The trust provides almost one million outpatient appointments, day-case procedures and inpatient admissions each year, and works in partnership with the University of East Anglia in medical education and research.
 Its A&E department is the busiest in the east of England.
 There are three acute hospitals in the county: The Norfolk and Norwich University Hospital in Norwich, The Queen Elizabeth Hospital in King's Lynn and the James Paget University Hospital in Great Yarmouth.

 Ambulance services are provided by the East of England Ambulance Service.

 Mental health

 Norfolk and Suffolk NHS Foundation Trust is the main NHS provider.

+Norfolk and Suffolk NHS Foundation Trust supports a population of around 1.6 million and delivers specialist mental health services for people of all ages, including inpatient and community care for individuals with learning disabilities and autism.

 In September 2021 a review commissioned by Norfolk County Council challenged the continued use of “profit-driven” private hospitals, noting “indifferent and harmful” care of patients with learning disabilities at Cawston Park where there had been deaths of three young adults.
 That hospital was closed and the provider, Jeesal Akman Care Corporation went into liquidation.

 Community services

 Norfolk Community Health and Care NHS Trust is the main NHS provider.

+Norfolk Community Health and Care NHS Trust provides more than 70 community-based services, delivering care in community hospitals, GP surgeries, and care in patients' homes, serving a population of nearly 900.000 people.